 Maintaining a secure and safe environment for you and customers is at the top of our priority list!

 Why are you telling me this?

-NEVER ask for PII, passwords, or anything else you wouldn’t want a stranger asking you.
+Unless the platform instructs you to request it, do not ask for PII, passwords, or anything else you wouldn’t want a stranger asking you.
 Doing so can result in immediate removal from the platform.
 We know this seems harsh, but we’re extremely serious about protecting sensitive data *insert serious face*.

 What do I do if someone gives me PII even though I didn’t ask for it?